kerryb/right_aws/README.txt

   AWS accounts.
 - Support for both first- and second-generation SQS (API versions 2007-05-01 and 2008-01-01).
 These versions of SQS are not compatible.
-- Support for signature versions 0 and 1 on SQS, SDB, and EC2.
+- Support for signature versions 0, 1 and 2 on all services.
 - Interoperability with any cloud running Eucalyptus (http://eucalyptus.cs.ucsb.edu)
 - Test suite (requires AWS account to do "live" testing).